 A short drive from Calgary, leave the path well beaten and enter Kananaskis Country through highway 40.
 You will be transported from the bald prairie expanses to the towering peaks of the Rocky Mountains.
 Enjoy the scenery on highway 40 and turn off on the Smith Dorrien Spray Trail (#742).
 This gravel road is used for the “backdoor” access to Spray Lakes.
 The Smith Dorrien winds its way through moose habitat.
 As you cruise close to the tree line you’ll find mounds of snow, even in high summer.
 But save your gawking for the wildlife, as elk, moose, mountain goats, and the occasional bear pause to watch you rumble by.

 On this scenic drive, you will experience varying topography as well as scenery.
 Start out on the Cowboy Trail heading north out of Calgary and experience the essence of Alberta’s ranch land through rolling foothills up to Rocky Mountain House.
 Connecting Rocky Mountain House to the east with the Icefields Parkway, the David Thompson Highway is a direct route into the heart of the Rockies’ high scenic drama.
 The foothills west of Rocky give way quickly to the hard-rock Mountains, which rise quickly in the west.
 The road is swallowed along the way, until you realize there are mountains ahead, behind, and all around you.
 The sense is of a massive, natural fortress that you’ve slipped inside.

-A restful start to your trip begins at the Elkwater Lake Lodge.
+A restful start to your trip begins at the Elkwater Lake Lodge (former member of Charming Inns of Alberta).
 Be sure to get some yummy goodies from the Lodge’s restaurant for the trip.
 The Crandell Mountain Lodge in Waterton is a welcoming end to your drive.